+For those investors that do not need the income, a regular dividend combined with share price growth provides exposure to compounding which can be a very powerful way to build wealth over the longer term.
 However, dividends are not guaranteed – while some large companies can be consistent in the payment of dividends, this ultimately depends on the profits of that company.

-The biggest market for equities in the world is the US, which also has some of the world’s largest publicly traded companies.
+The biggest market for shares in the world is the US, which also has some of the world’s largest publicly traded companies.
 Traditionally, most of the share trading activity took place on the New York Stock Exchange, but now there are a number of different exchanges competing with each other.
 Larger companies like Amazon or Facebook, for example, are traded on the NASDAQ exchange.

 The other major share markets in the world include London and Tokyo, followed by a range of regional exchanges like Australia, France, Germany, Hong Kong and Singapore.
 Some companies will only be available to trade on a single exchange, while others will have multiple listings – with shares available in more than one market, and in more than one currency.

-The best way to trade shares directly is via a regulated stock broker.
+The best way to invest in shares directly is via a regulated stock broker.
 Some brokers will charge you a commission based on the size of your trade, while others will only levy a fixed fee per transaction.
 The business of stock broking is becoming ever more competitive, so it is worth shopping around between the reputable brokers doing business in your market to see what fees they are offering.
 Brokerage accounts also come with an annual fee to cover holding your stock.
 Shares must be held with a custodian bank – traditionally banks held paper share certificates, but now these are mostly electronic.

-Share trading can be risky, so it is important that you spread that risk by not placing all your money with one share trade – yes, the profits can be substantial, but so can be the losses.
+Share investing can be risky, so it is important that you spread that risk by not placing all your money with one share trade – yes, the profits can be substantial, but so can be the losses.
 Professional money managers will often have over a dozen positions at any one time, and private investors should try to keep risk diversified too.
 While returns on cash are very low at the moment, it is better to wait until you see a decent opportunity, than lose money for the sake of being invested.